 Research Gap

-The unique study is focused on women fisher folk Rameswaram taluk how they manage the family affairs and source of income their planned execution of funds to repay and exalt their socio – economic status on their women empowerment in the family like decision making.
-Fish catch is very low because of natural calamity and nautical border problem which affects the livelihood.
-The impact of self-help groups and joint liability groups on their income
+The unique study is focused on women fisher folk Rameswaram Taluk how they manage the family affairs and source of income their planned execution of funds to repay and exalt their socio – economic status on their women empowerment in the family like decision making.
+(The sentence needs revising.
+Perhaps making it two sentences to make sense)Fish catch is very low because of natural calamity and nautical border problem which affects the livelihood.
+The impact of self-help groups and joint liability groups on their income (the sentence does not make sense: it is not finished).

 Objectives of the Study